friends-of-presta/security-advisories/_posts/2023-10-05-prixanconnect.md

 severity: "critical (9.8)"
 ---

-In the module "Prixan connect" (prixanconnect) for PrestaShop, an attacker can perform a blind SQL injection before 1.62 witout restrictions.
+In the module "Prixan connect" (prixanconnect) for PrestaShop, an attacker can perform a blind SQL injection before 1.62 without restrictions.
 Release 1.62 fixed this security issue.

 ## Summary